Portuguese nationality law: Organic Law 2/2006

-The election of a Socialist Party-led government in 2005 led gave rise to the passage of a bill to modernize Portuguese nationality law, in recognition of the impact of years of immigration into the country.
+The election of a Socialist Party-led government in 2005 gave rise to the passage of a bill to modernize Portuguese nationality law, in recognition of the impact of years of immigration into the country.

 The objectives were to integrate second- and third- generation immigrants who did not have citizenship, to comply with judicial and legal demands that the nationality law be consistent with the European Convention of Nationality and its non-discrimination clauses, and to lessen confusion of outdated wording and definitions that relied on simple regulation instead of law.

 To do so, the law eliminated some requirements for naturalisation (such as proving a link to the Portuguese community and minimum subsistence requirements), clarified others (changing ambiguous requirements of moral and social behavior to a requirement of no conviction for a crime carrying a prison sentence of at least three years in Portugal), and reduced some (minimum residency was uniformly lessened to six years).

 Double jus soli was introduced, with citizenship automatically extended to individuals with a parent also born in Portuguese territory who resided there at the time of the child's birth.
 The effect is retroactive.

 Citizenship was also made available, by declaration, to individuals born in Portuguese territory to foreign parents if at least one parent had legally resided in Portugal for at least five years.

 Naturalisation for children was made available to those who had a parent who resided legally in Portugal for at least five years or who completed the first cycle of basic education.